yiisoft/log/README.md

 - [Yii guide to logging](https://github.com/yiisoft/docs/blob/master/guide/en/runtime/logging.md)
 - [Internals](docs/internals.md)

-If you need help or have a question, the [Yii Forum](https://forum.yiiframework.com/c/yii-3-0/63) is a good place for that.
+If you need help or have a question, the [Yii Forum](https://forum.yiiframework.com/c/yii-3-0/63) is available.
 You may also check out other [Yii Community Resources](https://www.yiiframework.com/community).

 ## License